GaussianEntrail/NotSoNeumann/README.md

 * Uses a Von Neumann style neighborhood so each cell has a North (N), East (E), West (W) and South (S) neighbor (NEWS)

-* these neighbors are expressed as a four bit number- (SEWN)
+* these neighbors are expressed as a four bit number- NEWS.

+* Since each cell is a binary value, there are 16 possible NEWS neighborhoods

-* a 16-bit "rule" is used to determine an output based on the 16 different possible neighborhoods
+* a 16-bit "rule" is used to determine an output based on the 16 different possible NEWS neighborhoods

 # Example